GMontaque/project1-st-nazaire-raid/README.md

 - The homepage contains the main written content of the website
 - Here the battle is broken down into background, plan, battle and aftermath, each section explains the battle at that stage
-- Images have been included to help the user visual what is being explained
+- Images have been included to help the user visualise what is being explained
-- Finally an image of the memorial has been included so user can clearly read what has been written to provide an emotive response to what they have read
+- Finally, an image of the memorial has been included so users can read what has been written to provide an emotive response to what they have read

 ![home page](assets/images/homepage-mockup.PNG)
 ![Mobile home page](assets/images/mobile-mockup-homepage.PNG)

-**Battle information timeline**
+**Battle Information Timeline**

 - This section provides a timeline of events as they unfloded and guides the user through the story of the battle.
-- Real world images of the battle plan have been included so they can be viewed as the user reads on the topic.
+- Real-world images of the battle plan have been included so they can be viewed as the user reads on the topic.

 ![battle information](assets/images/battle-information-timeline-mockup.PNG)
 ![Mobile battle information](assets/images/mobile-mockup-battleinfo.PNG)

 **Footer**

-- The footer section includes links to the other sites where the user can find out information about the battle
+- The footer section includes links to the other sites where the user can find information about the battle
-- The footer is valuable as it allows people to find out further infomration and keep there interest for longer on the topic and site
+- The footer is valuable as it allows people to find out further information and keep their interest for longer on the topic and site

 ![footer](assets/images/footer-mockup.PNG)
 ![vc winers](assets/images/mobile-mockup-footer.PNG)